victor-treten/docker-tiya-site/README.md

 # Deploying the Tiya golf club website with Docker

-Deployment automated with bash scripts in test enviroment.
+Deployment automated with bash scripts in Test enviroment.

 ## Overview